RockLikeAmadeus/swe-toolbox/general/design-and-architecture/behavior-driven-development/high-level-end-to-end-bdd-example.md

 ### 1. Identify business objectives

 Identify the business problem we're solving.
+In this case, at a high level, we want to build an application that makes it easier for commuters to plan their commutes.
+But we want to get more specific than that, so we'll state the project vision as such:

+"The application will help to reduce average travel time for regular commuters by 10% within a year, by allowing them to plan their journeys more effectively.”